GlitchGobblers/ENG1/WorkFlow Guide.md

-# 🎮 Git Workflow Guide for Game Development
+# ENG1 Workflow Guide

-This guide outlines the standard workflow for contributing to our GitHub repository.
+This guide outlines the standard workflow for contributing to the GitHub repository.
 ***

 ### 1. 🔄 Syncing with the Main Branch